joshlong-attic/joshlong.github.io/content/jl/blogPost/java-10.md

 At this point, Ubuntu believed I was running Java 10, but - as I would soon discover - little else did.

-I opened  up [the Spring Initialzr](http://start.spring.io), added `Reactive Web`, `JPA`, and `Actuator`, and generated a (Maven) project.
+I opened  up [the Spring Initialzr](http://start.spring.io), added `Web`, `JPA`, and `Actuator`, `H2`, and generated a (Maven) project.
 I unzipped the project and then ran `mvn clean package` and got a number of errors complaining that JAXB was missing.
 Java 9 dropped support for the various types that used to be part of Java EE as those have since been moved to a separate foundation.
 So, we have to add the dependency back.
 Thankfully, the correct version is already managed for us by the Spring Boot starter parent so all that was required was adding the dependency:

 ```
 <dependency>